kpfleming/esphome-sunpower/README.md

 You will need to determine two buffer sizes to be used in the ESPHome
 configuration:

-* `http_request->rx_buffer_size`: this needs to be large enough to hold the entire response from the PVS (see below).
+* `http_request.get->max_response_buffer_size`: this needs to be large enough to hold the entire response from the PVS (see below).

 * `sunpower_solar_pvs->buffer_size->data`: this needs to be large enough to hold the portion of the JSON data from the PVS that is used to populate the sensors.
-In a configuration with _all_ sensors enabled it needs to be about 25% of the `rx_buffer_size`, but if fewer sensors are enabled it can be reduced.
+In a configuration with _all_ sensors enabled it needs to be about 25% of the `max_response_buffer_size`, but if fewer sensors are enabled it can be reduced.

 To determine the buffer sizes required for your configuration and confirm that you have PVS connectivity, you can use `curl`: